A slip and fall at work should be covered by your employer’s workers’ comp insurance. Here’s what to do after a fall to maximize your compensation.

-Employees injured in workplace accidents have a right to receive benefits from workers’ compensation.
+Employees injured in workplace accidents have a right to various types of benefits from workers’ compensation.

 Workers’ comp benefits normally include payment of medical and therapy bills, out-of-pocket expenses (for medications, crutches, etc.), and approximately two-thirds of wages lost during treatment and recovery.